-Traveling to Koshi Tappu wildlife reserve offers a unique exploration of the land and water ecosystem of Nepal.
-You can enjoy a boat ride on The Sapta Koshi River and take a glimpse of sunbathing gharials and crocodiles, Gangetic dolphins, etc. The other major activities in the wildlife reserve include Bird Watching, Jeep Safari, Rafting, and a village and nature walk.
-You can observe and behold all the incredible wildlife and culture the area has to offer.
-The major attractions here include the rare Wild Water Buffaloes, Blue Bulls, Gangetic Dolphins, and Golden Jackals along with over 400 species of birds as we explore the marshes on foot, inaccessible sandbank, and islands of the mighty Koshi River.
-In addition to that, this wildlife reserve also provides inhabitants to 31 mammals, 485 birds, 200 fishes, and more.
-The vegetation of this wildlife reserve includes submerged and floating aquatic plants, riverine forests as well as seasonally flooded grasslands.
+Travelling to Koshi Tappu wildlife reserve offers a unique exploration of the water and land ecosystem.
+You can enjoy a boat ride on the Sapta Koshi River and take a glimpse of sunbathing gharials, crocodiles, and Gangetic dolphins.
+The other activities in the wildlife reserve include Bird watching, Jeep Safari, Rafting, and a village and nature walk.
+You can observe and behold all the incredible wildlife and culture the area offers.
+The major attractions here include the rare Wild Water Buffaloes, Blue Bulls, Gangetic Dolphins, and Golden Jackals with over 400 species of birds.
+In addition, this wildlife reserve also provides inhabitants with 31 mammals, 485 birds, 200 fishes, and more.
+The vegetation of this wildlife reserve includes submerged and floating aquatic plants, riverine forests, and seasonally flooded grasslands.
 The best time to visit is between the months of September to February because the birds migrate away from cold regions like Mongolia and Siberia.